Kelsey4980/CSNETWK_MP/README.md

       - Token validation with expiration and scope checking.
       - Debug output for invalid messages and parsing errors.

-# TODO:
+# TODO for MS2:
-- implement different known peers display (so that even ping will be registered to known peers; currently only profile messages save to peer because of tuple defn)
+- implement username and display name update commands (currently only status is updated)
 - implement POST to followers only (currently broadcasted)
-- should we implement a way for the lsnp to know if it's a new peer so that they would send back their profile/ping? (idt needed based on RFC though)
+- implement discovery loop (use origin lsnp_peer as sample)
 - improve verbose and non-verbose display (refer to the RFC for non-verbose)
-- implement other message features (probably unfollow next)
+- implement other message features (starting from follow)
+- implement retries

 # GENERAL STEPS FOR IMPLEMENTING NEW FEATURES (may vary):
 1. **message_builder.py**: Implement build_<type>() method with required fields if not yet in file